Verified Expert Brand Designer: Stitzlein Studio – TechCrunch

 Interview with Stitzlein Studio Creative Directors Joe and Leslie Stitzlein

-Yvonne Leow: Can you tell me a little bit about your background and why did the two of you decide to create a studio together?
+Yvonne Leow: Can you tell me a little bit about your background and why the two of you decided to create a studio together?

 Joe Stitzlein: Leslie and I had been working at a lot of different places before this.
 I had been in-house at Nike for seven years and spent three years at Google.
 There’s not a lot of opportunities to take risks in life, and we thought why not pivot from climbing the in-house ladder and share everything we’ve learned about branding with smaller startups as well as larger companies.